Black

 Now Julio Acuña Formador tells us about his comic "Black":

-I admire many artists.
-First, the chileans: Themo Lobos (Ogú and Mampato), Mario igor (Sigfrifo, Mizomba the Untouchable) and Genzoman (Ilustrator).
-I included Lucho Olivera (Gilgamesh the Inmortal), Ruben Meriggi (Wolf, Crazy Jack), Ariel Olivetti (Cazador), Mandrafina (Savaresse), Toppi (Thalerg), Nik (Gaturro) and Quino (Mafalda).
+I’ve always admired many artists.
+Among the Chileans: Themo Lobos (Ogú and Mampato), Mario Igor (Sigfrido, Mizomba the Untouchable), and Genzoman (illustrator).
+I also have great respect for Lucho Olivera (Gilgamesh the Immortal), Rubén Meriggi (Wolf, Crazy Jack), Ariel Olivetti (Cazador), Mandrafina (Savaresse), Toppi (Thalerg), Nik (Gaturro), and of course, Quino (Mafalda).

 No comments: